25 Famous Painters Who Shaped the Art World As We Know it

 Diego Velazquez

-Diego Velazquez is the epitome of the Spanish Golden Age of art, which coincided with the Italian Renaissance.
-However, he lived towards the end of the Renaissance era, when Baroque was the major artistic style.
+Diego Velazquez is the epitome of the Spanish Golden Age of Art, which coincided with the Italian Renaissance.
+However, he lived towards the end of the Renaissance era, when Baroque was the primary artistic style.

 Although he didn’t have a large body of work, Velazquez is an essential figure due to his influence.
 Many other artists on this list drew inspiration from him, including the impressionist Manet and the surrealist Dali.
 Even Sargent drew inspiration from Velazquez’s style.